Julia-cloudname/Project_1/README.md

 - Brave
 - Mozilla Firefox

-* Functionality - site behave as the user expects, sign-up forms and links work correctly
+* Functionality - during testing site on all available devices, I visit all pages.
+Site behave as the user expects, sign-up forms and links work correctly and links from footer on social pages open in a new tab.
+User can see result sign-up.

 ## **Deployment**